 If certitude could not be found in piles of dry objective facts (or what one historian called the "haystack" technique of reporting) perhaps authorities could at least provide interpretations of facts that could be compared.
-This approach, advocated by Lippmann and embodied in the title of Curtis McDougall's 1930s vintage journalism textbook Interpretive problem with this approach, as noted by Edward Jay Epstein, is that "journalists are rarely if ever in a position to establish the truth about an issue for themselves, and they are therefore almost entirely dependent on self-interested sources for the version of reality that they report."
+This approach, advocated by Lippmann and embodied in the title of Curtis McDougall's 1930s vintage journalism textbook Interpretive Reporting, is still the most significant model for reporting controversy.
+The problem with this approach, as noted by Edward Jay Epstein, is that "journalists are rarely if ever in a position to establish the truth about an issue for themselves, and they are therefore almost entirely dependent on selfinterested sources for the version of reality that they report."
 Therefore, according to Leon Sigal: